ALTIBASE/Documents/Manuals/Altibase_7.1/eng/General Reference-1.Data Types & Altibase Properties.md

 ##### Description

-This property specifies the library that will be used for the regular expressions.
+This is a property that sets the regular expression mode.
 Each value indicates the following.

-- 0
+>  **0**

+Altibase regular expression mode.

-  Altibase Regular Expression Library that supports POSIX Basic Regular Expression (BRE) and Extended Regular Expression(ERE) partially
+POSIX Basic Regular Expression (BRE) and Extended Regular Expression (ERE) are partially supported.

-- 1
+> **1**

+PCRE2 compatibility mode.

-  Perl Compatible Regular Expressions (PCRE2) Library
+Supports the regular expression syntax of the Perl Compatible Regular Expressions (PCRE2) library.

-  This library is only supported when the Altibase server character set is US7ASCII or UTF-8.
-There are syntax differences with Altibase Regular Expression Library.
+This mode can be used when the Altibase server character set is US7ASCII or UTF-8, and there is a difference in syntax from Altibase regular expression mode.
 For more information, please refer to [SQL Reference-Appendix A. Regular Expressions](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_7.1/eng/SQL%20Reference.md#appendix-a-regular-expressions).

-  For more information about the PCRE2 library, please refer to [PCRE2 Homepage](https://www.pcre.org/).